Saba is a rising freshman at Harvard College in Cambridge, Massachusetts.

 Alexa’s research can be found on the Discovery page!

-Habigaelle is a junior at AF Amistad High School in New Haven, CT.
+Habigaelle is a senior at AF Amistad High School in New Haven, Connecticut.

 Habigaelle strongly believes in breaking gender inequities and hopes to empower other women through research.